Wrong Account Money Transfer? Here’s How to Retrieve It

 You can go through your transaction details once.
 Sometimes, if the details are incorrect, the transaction might fail automatically.
 In such cases, the money could be refunded to your bank account.

-Look for the below details:
+Look for the details below:

 • Account number